DSU-Digital-Sound-Design/f-22-dad-492-programming-for-sound-designers/content/schedule.md

 # Week 13 - Final project start

+## Tuesday

 - start working on individual projects, i'll bring in examples based on what each person wants to do
 - Deploying your project to GitHub.
 - Creating a Read ME for the
   - this will include a link to the project and your written reflection

+## Thursday

+- In class work on final project - everyone is still required to attend

+# Week 14, 15

+- More in class work on final

+# Week 16

+- Final: Thursday, December 8th, 1 pm - 3 pm

 <!--
 Sound and viz